-Automatic Mode - Entry Step Switch ON (Step Operatos with Deer)
+Automatic Mode - Entry Step Switch ON

 (Step Operates with Door)

 With the Step switch in the ON position the step is in Automatic Mode.
 This means it will extend and retract automatically whenever the screen door is opened or closed.